thehummingmoon/face_recognition_webcam/README.md

 OTP gets generated as soon as the face is matched.

-4. Web Page for OTP verification a)When the correct OTP is entered: the OTP generated is encrypted using Triple DES algorithm explained b)When the incorrect OTP is entered:
+4. Web Page for OTP verification
+   When the correct OTP is entered: the OTP generated is encrypted using Triple DES algorithm explained

+ When the incorrect OTP is entered:
    INCORRECT OTP